Andriiklymiuk/corgi/README.md

 ## Prerequisites
 - [Docker](https://www.docker.com) - for running databases

-- [psql](https://formulae.brew.sh/formula/libpq) in order to use auto seeding
+- [psql](https://formulae.brew.sh/formula/libpq) - to use auto seeding for postgresql databases

 ## Services creation

+Corgi has several concepts to understand:

+- db_services - databases configs to use when doing creation/seeding/etc
+- services - project folders to use for corgi.
+Can be server, app, anything you can imaging
+- required - programs needed for running your project successfully (node,yarn,go,whatever you want)

-You need to create corgi-compose.yml file in root of your target repo to create services and db services.
+These items are added to corgi-compose.yml file to create services, db services and check for required software.

 Examples of corgi-compose.yml files are in [examples folder](./examples/).
 You can also check what should be in corgi-compose.yml by running ```corgi docs```.
 It will print out all possible items in corgi .yml file or you can go to [corgi compose items doc](./resources/readme/corgi_compose_items.md).

-Then run, which will create db_services.
+After creating corgi-compose.yml file, you can run to create db folders, clone git repos, etc.
 ```bash
   corgi init
 ```
-Or, if you want to just run services and already created db_services:
+If you want to just run services and already created db_services:
 ```bash
   corgi run
 ```